Late-night magic: Braves beat Dodgers 5-4, lead NLCS 2-0

 “We were up on them 2-0 last year, so it’s like one of those things where you can’t stop now, you got to continue to apply the pressure and come out every day and get after it,” Riley said.

-Seager and Atlanta's Joc Pederson traded two-run homers — Pederson adding to his "Joctober" lore with his third homer of this postseason and first off his longtime team — before Chris Taylor put the Dodgers ahead again with a two-run hit with the bases loaded in the seventh.
+Seager and Atlanta's Joc Pederson traded two-run homers — Pederson adding to his "Joctober" lore with his third homer of this postseason and first off his longtime team — before Chris Taylor put the Dodgers ahead again with a two-run, bases-loaded hit in the seventh.

 But it was another night of wasted chances for Los Angeles, which went 1 for 10 with runners in scoring position and dropped to 2 for 18 in the series.

-The 20-game winner couldn't get it done.
-Rosario led off with a single and wisely tagged up to move up to second on Freddie Freeman’s flyout to left.
+Rosario led off with a single and tagged up to move up to second on Freddie Freeman’s flyout.

-Ozzie Albies lined one to right for another hit off Urias.
-Rosario zipped around third as third base coach Ron Washington sent him home, just beating the throw with a brilliant slide that avoided the swipe by catcher Will Smith.
+Ozzie Albies lined to right for another hit off Urias.
+Rosario zipped around third as third base coach Ron Washington sent him home, just beating the throw with a brilliant slide that avoided catcher Will Smith's swipe.

 Then it was Riley coming through again.
 He ripped a double to wall in right center, bringing Albies all the way around from first with the tying run as Washington made another aggressive send.

-“He was the best option at that point in time," Robert said “He was prepared for it.
-It was a perfect spot for him.”
+“He was the best option at that point in time," Robert said.

 Travis d’Arnaud led off the ninth with a broken-bat single to center on a 101 mph pitch from Graterol and was replaced by pinch-runner Cristian Pache.
 Swanson tried to move Pache along with a bunt, only to have the attempted sacrifice result in a forceout at second when Seager made a backhand stop on Graterol's bounced, offline throw.